 The government are supporting National Rail on updating miles of tracks in the UK so that they can accommodate electric trains, which are much more efficient.
 In the switch from diesel vehicles to electric trains, the Great Western network, among others, will provide much greener and reliable travel on some of the most used rail routes in the UK.

 Electrification will take place across the Great Western Line which runs between Bristol Temple Meads and London Paddington station.
-The process requires stations to be updated to accommodate the electric trains, alterations to the railway track and signalling modifications too.
+The process requires stations to be updated to accommodate the electric trains, alterations to the railway track and signaling modifications too.